-In China, all business transactions are required by law to be recorded on an official invoice (or ‘fapiao’ 发票in Chinese).
+In China, all business transactions are required by law to be recorded on an official invoice (or ‘fapiao’ 发票 in Chinese).
 Contrary to other countries, fapiaos are more than just ordinary invoices.
-Fapiaos are distributed, and administrated by tax authorities, and taxpayers are required to purchase the fapiaos they need from the tax authorities according to their business scope.
-Fapiaos are physical paper invoices printed with a special printer by qualified employees of companies that have ‘General VAT taxpayer’ status (see FAQ ‘what is the distinction between General VAT payer and Small-scale VAT payer?).
+Fapiaos are distributed and administrated by tax authorities; taxpayers are required to purchase the fapiaos from the tax authorities.
+Fapiaos clearly indicate the name and tax identification number of the individual or the business for which they were issued.
+Fapiaos can be sorted into two categories:

 - General VAT fapiao: for all other instances, including sales to small-scale taxpayers and consumers, VAT-covered transactions done by small-scale taxpayers, or sales of tax-free goods and services.